adryabinov/python-project-lvl2/README.md

 # Gendiff

-Gendiff generate diff-log of 2 tree in YAML or JSON.
+Gendiff generate diff-log of 2 files in YAML or JSON.

 ## Installation